Nature of Operations, Basis of Presentation and Liquidity

 On January 6, 2017, the Company commenced an action in the Supreme Court of New York, County of New York (the "Court"), against the Purchaser, RENS Agriculture, the parent company of the Purchaser, and Ren Ren, a principal in both entities and one of our directors, arising from the Purchaser's breach of the Purchase Agreement.
 See NOTE 15-LEGAL PROCEEDINGS.

 Going Concern and Liquidity

 The accompanying condensed consolidated financial statements have been prepared in accordance with U.S. GAAP, which contemplates the continuation of the Company as a going concern.
-The Company has suffered recurring losses from operations and incurred a net loss of approximately $2,150 for the six months ended June 30, 2019 and $3,223 for the year ended December 31, 2018.
+The Company has suffered recurring losses from operations and incurred a net loss of approximately $3,071 for the nine months ended September 30, 2019 and $3,223 for the year ended December 31, 2018.

-The Company has historically recorded minimal sales during the past twenty consecutive quarters.
+The Company has historically recorded minimal sales during the past twenty-one consecutive quarters.
 In June 2018, the Company launched a Fortetropin® based pet product called Myos Canine Muscle Formula.
 In March 2018, the Company launched Yolked®, a new sports nutrition product line.
-In March 2017, the Company launched Qurr, a Fortetropin® powered product line to support the vital role of muscle in overall well-being.
+The Company is uncertain of the future revenue streams these products will generate.